-I should like you very much to come to my website and to get to know my broad product line of cross-stitch charts and kits of needlework samplers from Europe:
+I should like you very much to come to my website and to get to know my broad product line of cross-stitch charts of needlework samplers from Europe:

 samplers from the Vierlanden area, Ackworth samplers, school samplers, and samplers from the Biedermeier period.